ab-noori/Hello-React-Frontend/README.md

  - [N/A]()

 ## 🔗 Back End Link <a name="documentation"></a>
   > _My [Hello Rails Backend](https://github.com/ab-noori/Hello-Rails-Backend) code is stored in a separate repository and is built using ruby on rails.
-The backend is responsible for processing data and handling API requests from the frontend.
+The backend is responsible for processing data and handling API requests from the front end.
 To access our backend code, please click on the provided link below._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>